 In Arizona, there are four different ways that a DUI can result in felony charges.
 Many people believe that the only way a person can end up with a felony DUI is by receiving multiple DUIs in a short time.
 However, there are additional ways a person can be facing felony charges after driving under the influence.

-- Your DUI causes an injury or death (Class 2 or Class 4 felony)
+- Your DUI caused injury or death (Class 2 or Class 4 felony)

-- Drunk driving with a minor passenger (under the age of 15) in the vehicle
+- You were driving drunk with a minor passenger (under the age of 15) in the vehicle (Class 6 felony)

 - You received 3 or more DUIs within the last 7 years (Class 4 felony)

 Getting a DUI conviction can result in serious penalties more than getting hefty fines and jail time.
 In most cases, having a felony conviction on your record can affect your ability to apply for a job.
 Most employers do a thorough background check during the hiring process, so it can affect their hiring decision if you have a felony on your record.
 It can also affect you if you are trying to rent or if you are trying to purchase a home.

 A felony DUI is also what is known as a “forever prior,” meaning it can always be used to enhance punishment for any future offense.

 If your DUI situation resulted in one of the felony situations listed above, you likely face a felony conviction.
 You only have 15 days to schedule a license suspension hearing with the Arizona Department of Transportation.
 If you fail to take action, your driver’s license will automatically be suspended for 90 days or longer, and you will face serious penalties.
 Our Phoenix DUI defense lawyers can help you fight to have your driving privileges reinstated, and your charges reduced or possibly eliminated.

 Contact our Phoenix DUI defense lawyers today at (602) 842-6762 to schedule a consultation!